-MSDC-0160 and MSDC-0602 are first in class insulin sensitizers called mTOT Modulators and are being developed to treat patients diagnosed with non-alcoholic fatty liver disease (including NASH), polycystic kidney disease, type 2 diabetes, and neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.
+MSDC-0160, a new insulin sensitizer called a mTOT Modulator, is being developed to treat patients diagnosed with neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.

 MSDC-0160 successfully completed a Phase 2a clinical trial at Rush University Medical Center (Chicago) in patients diagnosed with mild dementia due to Alzheimer’s disease.
 The study was funded by the Alzheimer’s Drug Discovery Foundation.
 MSDC-0160 is also being studied in preclinical models of Parkinson’s disease, in collaboration with researchers at Van Andel Institute (Grand Rapids, Michigan), A 90-day, randomized, double-blind, comparator- and placebo-controlled, multi-dose Phase 2b clinical study in 258 patients with type 2 diabetes was completed in December 2011.
 Data from this study was published in Clinical Pharmacology & Therapeutics (advance online publication 6 March 2013).